enclavewow/enclavewow.github.io/_posts/2024-04-19-cata-guild-changes.md

 With the introduction of guild advancement and guild achievements, rank-and-file ranks (veteran, member, initiate) will be primarily based on activity level.

-1. Veteran
-Members who have been active in the guild for at least 2 months and maintain regular activity (once every 5-7 days).
+1. Veteran: members who have been active in the guild for at least 2 months and maintain regular activity (once every 5-7 days).
 Demotion to Member status occurs after 14 days of inactivity.
-2. Member
-Active members who engage with the guild at least once every 14 days.
+2. Member: active members who engage with the guild at least once every 14 days.
 New Members automatically advance from Initiate after meeting initial activity requirements.
-3. Initiate
-New members of the guild who will be promoted to Member after being active once in the last 7 days and spending at least 7 days in the guild.
+3. Initiate: new members of the guild who will be promoted to Member after being active once in the last 7 days and spending at least 7 days in the guild.

 ### Guardian
 ![Guardian Rank](/images/guardian-rank.png)